Pickerelweed

 Location

-Pickerelweed is common throughout the eastern half of the United States.
+Pickerelweed can be found across the eastern half of the United States.

 Propagation